Tommy-CS/RDP-Honeypot-Attack-Lab/README.md

 # RDP Honeypot Attack Lab

-A hands-on cybersecurity lab using Microsoft Sentinel to simulate and monitor real-world RDP brute force attacks.
-Built to explore cloud-based threat detection and log analysis with real-time visualization and investigation using KQL.
+This is a hands-on cybersecurity lab using Microsoft Sentinel to simulate and monitor real-world RDP brute force attacks.
+It is focused on cloud-based threat detection and log analysis with real-time visualization and investigation using KQL.

 ## Tools & Technologies Used